 ► Train Ticket Price:

-If you’re hesitant about using the high-speed train, there are several types of trains you can still use.
-The fastest and perhaps most comfortable train is G-train, which is the fastest high-speed train and clean with journeys lasting 45 minutes to 1 hour 45 minutes each way.
+There are several types of trains you can use.
+The fastest and perhaps most comfortable train is the G-train, with journeys lasting 45 minutes to 1 hour 45 minutes each way.
 D trains are also high-speed trains but slower than G trains.
-If you’re not bothered about your journey time, the cheaper K- and T-trains can take between 2 and 2.5 hours to travel between Shanghai and Hangzhou.
-They depart from Shanghai South Railway Station.
-Something worth considering, regardless of which time of the year you’re going, is that the older trains (K and T) seldom have working air conditioning and are likely to be packed with passengers.
-If you’re traveling on business, any of the high-speed trains will be best suited, removing any hassle or chaos you might not have time for on your trip.
+If you’re not bothered by journey time, the most cost-effective K- and T-trains can take between 2 and 2.5 hours,departing from Shanghai South Railway Station.
+Regardless of which time of the year you’re going, the older trains (K and T) seldom have working air conditioning and are likely to be packed with passengers.
+If you’re traveling on business, any of the high-speed trains will likely be better suited, removing any excess hassle or chaos you may wish to avoid on your trip.

 - Time: Slowest, 3 – 3.5 hr